Learn About LIHEAP in West Virginia

-Types of LIHEAP Energy Assistance in West Virginia
+Learn About Types of LIHEAP Energy Assistance in West Virginia

 The West Virginia Low Income Home Energy Assistance Program is focused on providing financial assistance for heating to households that are in need.
 The applicant must prove he or she needs this assistance by providing utility bills and past due notices to the department when applying.
 If the program benefits are provided directly to the beneficiary, he or she must also prove that the funds were used to pay for utility costs.
 Since program funding is limited, it is important for representatives to uphold strict regulations to ensure the benefits are used properly and no fraudulent claims are made.

 In addition to regular utility bill assistance for low income families in WV, the program also offers benefits for households that need emergency assistance.
 LIEAP program applicants who can prove they are facing utility shut-offs due to late payments may be eligible to receive program benefits right away to pay for these bills.
 The program may also provide these emergency benefits if an eligible applicant can prove his or her fuel source is low and the household is in danger of losing heat for the season.

 Emergency benefits are only distributed during the months when regular LIHEAP program benefits are no longer available.
 Applicants for these emergency benefits are also required to meet with program representatives to determine how the program can assist them and to confirm their eligibility to receive financial assistance.